enkidevs/curriculum/java/data-management/strings-i/finding-a-substring-in-a-string.md

 ---
 ## Content

-In order to confirm if a string contains a specific substring, we can simply use the `contains` method in the `String` class.
+To confirm if a string contains a specific substring, we can use the `contains` method in the `String` class.

 The `contains` method takes a `CharSequence` as an input. `CharSequence` is an interface which is implemented by `String`, so it will also accept strings as inputs.
 ```